swapnil233/JSON_to_SQL_Data_Reports/README.md

 https://nanoleaf-challenge.herokuapp.com/

+Disclaimer: the website is not responsive, so it's best to view it on a bigger screen instead of a mobile device.

 Don't hesitate to email me at **mdhasan.iqbal@mail.utoronto.ca** if there's any problems or the Heroku site has crashed.

 Nanoleaf's take-home assignment for the full stack developer internship.